 iPhone/iPad users should double-click the Home button, and get the recently used apps' list.
 Find out WhatsApp and swipe it up to close it, and then restart your device.

-When the Apple logo appears and stays on the screen for about 30 seconds, the device is put itself into rebooting.
+When the Apple logo appears and stays on the screen for about 30 seconds, the device is put into rebooting.
 The process is finished when the standard locked screen shows.

-Android users force WhatsApp to stop by pulling up the menu to see the recently used apps list, finding WhatsApp and swiping up to close it; or you can run Settings > Apps > WhatsApp > Force Stop.
+Android users force WhatsApp to stop by pulling up the menu to see the recently used apps list, finding WhatsApp, and swiping up to close it; or you can run Settings > Apps > WhatsApp > Force Stop.

-Accumulated cache and unnecessary data will prevent apps from performing well, which is relevant to WhatsApp not connecting to internet.
+Accumulated cache and unnecessary data will prevent apps from performing well, which is relevant to WhatsApp not connecting to the internet.